80-Hour Work Week: Impacts on Health and Well-Being

 A longer weekend provides more time for personal activities, relaxation, and family time, contributing to better overall well-being.

-Implementing these alternative models can provide a more balanced approach to work and life, enhancing both employee well-being and productivity.
+Implementing these alternative work schedules can provide a more balanced approach to work and life, enhancing both employee well-being and productivity.

 Employee scheduling and Time-tracking software!